-- Make available to Humana/ChoiceCare, its designee or any state or federal governmental agency all documents, including but not limited to logs, files, committee meeting minutes and reports required within the timeframe determined by the auditor. - Agrees that Humana/ChoiceCare retains the right to approve, modify, suspend, rescind, or terminate at any time any or all delegated activities. - Submit any material change in the performance of delegated functions to Humana/ChoiceCare for review and approval, prior to the effective date of the proposed changes. - Notify Humana/ChoiceCare within the next business day of any corrective action plan and/or sanctions, fines or other penalties imposed on or incurred by delegate or if applicable its subcontractor, following any review by a regulatory agency or accreditation organization. - Delegate will review the Department of Health and Human Services (DHHS) OIG and General Services exclusion lists and the CMS preclusion list prior to hire or contract and monthly thereafter according to federal regulations.
-If a provider, employee, or downstream entity is on either list, delegate will terminate the provider's participation agreement for Medicare Advantage or Medicaid products immediately and, if applicable, take appropriate corrective actions. - Comply with the Employee Retirement Income Security Act (ERISA) requirements. - Comply with the Health Insurance Portability and Accountability Act (HIPAA) requirements. - If required by state and/or federal law, rule or regulation, will obtain and maintain in good standing, a third-party administrator license/certificate and or a utilization review license or certification. - Assure that personnel, who carry out the delegated services, have appropriate training, licensure and/ or certification. - Humana's record retention policy for all delegated function documents is ten (10) years, the same as the CMS requirement.
+- Make available to Humana, its designee or any state or federal governmental agency, all documents, including, but not limited to, logs, files, committee meeting minutes and reports required within the time frame determined by the auditor. - Agree that Humana retains the right to approve, modify, suspend, rescind or terminate, at any time, any or all delegated activities.

+- Submit any material change in the performance of delegated functions to Humana for review and approval, prior to the effective date of the proposed changes. - Notify Humana of any corrective action plan and/or sanctions, fines or other penalties imposed on or incurred by delegate or, if applicable, its subcontractor, following any review by a regulatory agency or accreditation organization.
+Notification to Humana should be in accordance with the delegation agreement. - Review the Department of Health and Human Services (DHHS) OIG and General Services exclusion lists and the CMS preclusion list prior to hire or contract and monthly thereafter, according to federal regulations.
+If a provider, employee, or downstream entity is on any of these lists, delegate will terminate the provider's participation agreement for Medicare Advantage or Medicaid products immediately and, if applicable, take appropriate corrective actions.. - If required by state and/or federal law, rule or regulation, obtain and maintain, in good standing, a third-party administrator license/certificate and or a utilization review license or certification. - Ensure that personnel who carry out the delegated services have appropriate training, licensure and/or certification. - Adhere to Humana's record retention policy for all delegated function documents, which is 10 years (the same as the CMS requirement). - Agree to not have a more stringent preauthorization and notification list than Humana's, which is posted on Humana.com. - Follow Humana's Part B Step Therapy policy. - Comply with CMS requirements to issue member denial and approval letters in Spanish when the member's preferred language is Spanish.